smnorris/bcfishpass/export/README.md

-Dump primary bcfishpass output tables to file:
+Dump these bcfishpass tables to file:

 - crossings
 - streams

-Plus pscis_not_matched_to_streams for reference/completeness
+- pscis_not_matched_to_streams

 To run: